 Goat milk formula isn’t sufficient purely by itself.
 Neither is cow’s milk that’s used for every baby formula on the market.
 Vitamins are always added.
 The recipe below adds them.

 One commercial formula that’s goat milk based is Kabrita, he spit up some on that too.
 If mixing your own seems scary I recommend trying this one as it may work for your baby.
 We have some of it left for emergencies (Hurricane, etc)

 Folic acid is a synthetic form of Folate (which is natural).
 You can get folate from foods like spinach and black eyed peas..

 Especially important if your baby could have the mutated MTHFR gene.
 50% of the population does.
-It just means you can’t process synthetic folate (which is actually a good thing, really).
-And it could cause issues autoimmune issues in the future.
+It means you can’t process synthetic folate (which is actually a good thing, really).
+It could cause issues autoimmune issues in the future.

 Before you look below, just breathe.
 They looked scary at first to me too.
 I promise it’s super easy once you get the hang of it.
 Way easier than the other alternatives I’ve tried.

 The recipe we used from the Freshly Grown blog